cernoalpha/HAL_UI/README.md

-Make Sure Python is installed and simply run the run_program.bat file
+Make Sure Python is installed and simply run the run_project.bat file